You have 6 kids ??

 In my blog, I share about common parenting topics such as education, discipline, family life, food, fun and the motherhood journey.
 Both the good, and the bad.
 There are enough “perfect” blogs out there, but sometimes we need to hear that parenting is messy business and we are not the only ones struggling.
 Many are muddling their way through the same challenges, and I hope to let other parents know that hey, you are not alone, and no, you have not failed as a parent.
 Take a deep breath, re-centre, and know that you can do this.

-I started my Mummy Wee: Parenting Secrets Parent Coaching courses as parents are time-stretched and want easy to follow and quick to implement in-depth guidance and practical tips which can help them improve their relationship with their children and alert them to the common parenting traps and mistakes to avoid, which I have learnt the hard way.
+I started my Mummy Wee: Parenting Secrets course for parents who are time-stretched and want easy to follow and quick to implement in-depth guidance and practical tips which can help them improve their relationship with their children and alert them to the common parenting traps and mistakes to avoid, which I have learnt the hard way, and sometimes with painful consequences.

 Parenting is one of the toughest, if not the single most difficult job, you will ever undertake.